09 Feb Overview of Aging

 The spinal cord and the peripheral nerves will also change as people age.
 The disks located in the backbones become brittle and hard, losing its capacity to cushion it and start to place pressure on the spinal cord and the nerves emerging from it.
 Peripheral nerves, on the contrary, may conduct impulses slowly, resulting in a decrease of sensation, clumsiness and slower reflexes.
 Degeneration is common among older people.
 The blood flow decreases and the ability of the nervous system to self-repair becomes slower and incomplete.
 This makes them vulnerable to injuries and various diseases.

 Physiologic Changes in the Endocrine System

-Physiologic Changes in Reproductive and Genitourinary System
+Physiologic Changes in the Reproductive and Genitourinary System

-Menopause is a normal part of the woman’s aging process.
-It declines the hormone levels, affecting other parts of the genitourinary system.
+Menopause is a normal part of a woman’s aging process.
+It declines hormone levels, affecting other parts of the genitourinary system.
 Vaginal walls become drier, thinner and less elastic, making sex more painful and placing a woman at greater risk for vaginal yeast infections.
 Meanwhile, men do not have a major or rapid change in fertility as they grow older.
 Aging can only affect the testicular tissue, erectile function, and sperm production.
 Although it varies from person to person, most men experience an enlargement of the prostate gland, which causes a condition called benign prostatic hypertrophy.
-Erectile dysfunction and infertility occur when there is a gradual decrease of production of testosterone, a male hormone found in the testes.
+Erectile dysfunction and infertility occur when there is a gradual decrease in the production of testosterone, a male hormone found in the testes.